bitcraze/bitcraze-website/src/products/led-ring-deck.md

 Two additional strong front facing LEDs can be switched on and off to act as headlights.

 The color and light sequence of the LED-ring can be controlled from your client while in flight.
 Why not show starboard/port with red and green colors or paint with light in the dark?

 The LED-ring expansion deck is designed for mounting under the Crazyflie 2.0 facing downwards.

 ---

+#### Projects
+{% hackster krichardsson/light-paint-with-a-drone-d050af %}
+{% hackster krichardsson/bike-turning-signal-75d988 %}
+{% hackster chromebookbob/long-exposure-light-painting-2c4106 %}

 #### Resources